SeanLuis/rest-data-validator/README.md

 In this example, `title` must be between 10 and 100 characters, while `content` must match the specified pattern and cannot be empty.

-# NumberValidator Decorator
+# Number Decorator

-The `NumberValidator` decorator is used to apply validations to numerical properties within classes in TypeScript, ensuring that data meets certain specified criteria before being processed or stored.
+The `Number` decorator is used to apply validations to numerical properties within classes in TypeScript, ensuring that data meets certain specified criteria before being processed or stored.

 ## Properties